 Volunteers have also been working tirelessly on laying a new concrete path, which will give the children a safe haven to ride their bikes and scooters.

 Teachers too have been busy, cleaning out classrooms and organizing educational materials in preparation for the exciting school year 2016 ahead of us!

 Despite initial worries, delays and weeks of preparation, Sunshine Educare has made the move from Skandaalkamp to its new setting in Wolwerivier .

 Even with some minor speed bumps, there seems to be a new sense of pride and incredible energy within the community!
 Final move of the school buildings is expected to take place over the next week in preparation for school starting on the 20th July, as Carla Ferreira and her unbelievable team of colleagues and volunteers work to make the transition as smooth as possible.

 “We are very excited about the future prospects of Sunshine Educare and all the opportunities this new location will give us to really make a tangible and sustainable difference in the lives of this community for generations to come!”

-The new area for the camp has no playground, entertainment or activities for the children as yet and is now the immediate priority for the camp’s staff and volunteers to put together.
+The new area for the camp has no playground, entertainment or activities for the children at the moment and is now the immediate priority for the camp’s staff and volunteers to put together.
 Construction of a new playground facility will also give the children the opportunity to play over the weekends too!

 Additionally, with the move comes further joy and advancement as there is also priority to work on an extension of the school, which is said to accommodate triple the amount of children and surely put a smile on the students faces as they welcome their new classmates in the time to come.